JavaBWAPI/JBWAPI/README.md

 ## advantages
  - no dependency on external DLL's
- - no type marshalling
- - fast (citation needed)
+ - at least [5x](https://github.com/JavaBWAPI/JBWAPI/issues/17) faster compared to bwmirror for primitives as it directly reads the memory mapped client file.
+Even faster for bwapi objects as it also avoids type marshalling
  - supports both 32 and 64 bit Java (e.g. [deeplearning4j](https://deeplearning4j.org/) requires 64 bit Java which bwmirror doesn't support)
  - BWEM instead of BWTA as map analyser